filipinascimento/datascience/README.md

 Students are required to know the basics of algorithms and programming (preferably Python), statistics and linear algebra.

 ### Grades
+Students will be evaluated based on their performance in participation, attendance, assignments, final project and the final exam.
+The final grade will be calculated as follows:

+ - 20% - Participation and attendance
+ - 20% - Assignments
+ - 30% - Final project
+ - 30% - Final exam

+Some assignments may give bonus points for the final grade.

 ### Recommended Books and Resources

-To supplement your learning, here are some highly recommended books and resources on Data Science with Python:
+Here are some highly recommended books and resources on Data Science with Python:

 1. **"Python Data Science Handbook" by Jake VanderPlas**: A comprehensive guide to using Python for data analysis, manipulation, and visualization.
 2. **"Data Science from Scratch" by Joel Grus**: A great introduction to Data Science fundamentals using Python.
-3. **"Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow" by Aurélien Géron**: Excellent for understanding machine learning and deep learning concepts with Python.
+3. **"Python for Data Analysis"** by Wes McKinney (the creator of pandas): A practical guide to using Python for data analysis, manipulation, and visualization.
 4. **"Introduction to Machine Learning with Python" by Andreas C. Müller & Sarah Guido**: A practical approach to learning machine learning with Python.
-5. **Online Courses and Tutorials**: Platforms like Coursera, edX, and DataCamp offer various courses in Python for Data Science.
-6. **Kaggle**: Participate in competitions or explore kernels for practical experience.
+6. **Kaggle**: Participate in competitions or explore kernels for practical experience. (https://www.kaggle.com)
-7. **Official Python Documentation**: For understanding Python in-depth.
+7. **Awesome Public Datasets**: For understanding Python in-depth. (https://github.com/awesomedata/awesome-public-datasets)

 ### Getting Started